 Case for the Master Mariners Certificate, held inside.
 This would have been carried by the Captain and presented on request.
 Issued by Lloyds of London.

 There are many sources of information with regard to the English Mosher family.
 The line of James and Lydia Mosher and their children and descendants are featured in quite a few publications.
 There are MANY similar names and care should be taken when making assumptions without doing the checking required.
 The Moshers had large families in the first generations after arrival, they married into other Planter families and strengthened their considerable skills.
 Many descendants have trees on Ancestry, Family Search, Wiki Tree, have done DNA tests and share their knowledge through groups and volunteering for family history groups.
+As with all information, check your sources.

 Maps are an important tool and source in charting where family lived and worked and what existed in the towns over time.
 The Avon River is an important feature of all maps.
 Many exist online and in Museum Collections.